 I broke down went out a bought a bread machine that had a gluten-free setting.
 The bread machine that I have is an Oster bread machine with a gluten-free setting.
 When I set the machine to the gluten-free setting it no longer allows me to choose between a 1.5lb or a 2lb loaf.
 So, I’m assuming it’s a 2lb loaf.

 I ended up modifying a recipe on the back of Gluten Free Mama’s flour blend a bit to find the perfect bread machine bread recipe for my family.
 I have also made this recipe using Pillsbury gluten-free flour.
-Not all gluten-free flours are created equal.
-You may experience different baking results depending on the gluten-free flour blend you choose.

 The bread machine with a gluten-free setting is super easy to use.